Eagle3386/Eagle3386/README.md

 📫 How to reach me: e-mail or my blog.

-😄 Pronouns: I have not the slightest idea what GitHub’s template asks for... 🙈
+😄 Pronouns: he/him.

-⚡ Fun fact: It’s colder at night than outside! 🤪
+⚡ Fun fact: Always be yourself!
+Unless you can be Batman, then always be Batman. 🦇🤘🏻

 ![My GitHub language stats](https://github-readme-stats.vercel.app/api/top-langs/?hide_title=1&langs_count=10&layout=compact&theme=solarized-dark&username=eagle3386)